LandRegistry/govuk-frontend-flask/README.md

+![Static Badge](https://img.shields.io/badge/GOV.UK%20Frontend-v5.13.0-blue)

 # GOV.UK Frontend - Flask App Template

-![Static Badge](https://img.shields.io/badge/GOV.UK%20Frontend-v5.13.0-blue)
+Start building **accessible**, **secure**, **production-ready** and **maintainable** GOV.UK-style services, fast.

+A [Flask](https://flask.palletsprojects.com) application integrating the [GOV.UK Design System](https://design-system.service.gov.uk/) with a realistic, containerised stack.

-> **GOV.UK Frontend Flask is a [community tool](https://design-system.service.gov.uk/community/resources-and-tools/) of the [GOV.UK Design System](https://design-system.service.gov.uk/).
+> **GOV.UK Frontend Flask App Template is a [community tool](https://design-system.service.gov.uk/community/resources-and-tools/) of the [GOV.UK Design System](https://design-system.service.gov.uk/).
 The Design System team is not responsible for it and cannot support you with using it.
 Contact the [maintainers](#contributors) directly if you need [help](#support) or you want to request a feature.**

----

-This is a production-ready [Flask](https://flask.palletsprojects.com) application template that integrates the [GOV.UK Design System](https://design-system.service.gov.uk/) with a realistic, containerised development stack.

-This template gives you:
+## Highlights

-- GOV.UK Frontend components through [GOV.UK Frontend Jinja](https://github.com/LandRegistry/govuk-frontend-jinja) and [GOV.UK Frontend WTForms](https://github.com/LandRegistry/govuk-frontend-wtf) for accessible, server-rendered UI and form widgets.
+- **GOV.UK components built in** – Accessible [Jinja templates](https://github.com/LandRegistry/govuk-frontend-jinja) and [WTForms helpers](https://github.com/LandRegistry/govuk-frontend-wtf) for compliant UI and forms.
-- A Flask application skeleton with sensible defaults (CSRF, rate limiting, [SQLAlchemy](https://www.sqlalchemy.org/), migrations).
-- A fully containerised local environment (multi-stage Python image, Node build + [Nginx](https://nginx.org/en/) static server, [PostgreSQL](https://www.postgresql.org/), [Redis](https://redis.io/)) driven by [Docker Compose](https://docs.docker.com/compose/).
+- **Secure Flask foundation** – HTTPS, CSRF, CSP, rate limits, [SQLAlchemy](https://www.sqlalchemy.org/) and migrations ready to go.
+- **Containerised by default** – [Nginx](https://nginx.org/en/) , [PostgreSQL](https://www.postgresql.org/), [Redis](https://redis.io/) and [Node](https://nodejs.org/en) pipeline managed via [Docker Compose](https://docs.docker.com/compose/).
-- Production-friendly Dockerfile patterns: multi-stage builds, wheel caching, non-root runtime user, and an entrypoint for initialisation tasks.
+- **Fast, lean builds** – Multi-stage Dockerfiles, wheel caching, non-root runtime, and CI via [GitHub Actions](https://github.com/features/actions).

-Why use this template?

-- **Realistic local environment**: the docker-compose setup mirrors a typical production stack (app, reverse proxy, DB, cache), reducing surprises when deploying.
-- **Accessibility & GOV.UK compliance**: templates and form helpers are built to the GOV.UK Design System and make it straightforward to follow their patterns.
-- **Secure defaults**: HTTPS, CSRF protection, security headers, CSP patterns and secure cookie recommendations are included.
-- **Developer productivity**: example forms, templates, Jinja macros and a Node/webpack pipeline for static assets reduce boilerplate.
-- **Minimal assets**: a selective frontend build pipeline so you only include the design system components you need.
+- **Compliance-ready pages** – 404/500 errors, cookie banner, accessibility statement and privacy notice included.
+- **Developer-first setup** – Example blueprints, templates, macros, and GOV.UK-style flash messages for instant feedback.

+## Security

+Secure by default with hardened containers, strong HTTP headers and built-in rate limiting.

+- Applies strict CSP, HSTS, and other security headers.
+- CSRF protection via Flask-WTF, with safe error handling.
+- Rate limiting backed by Redis using Flask-Limiter.
+- Non-root containers with read-only filesystem for runtime services.
+- Secrets and credentials injected via environment variables (no in-repo secrets).
+- Dependency scanning and Python version pinning via CI workflows.

+## Performance

+Optimised for speed and reliability through caching, minimal layers and lean builds.

+- Multi-stage Docker builds minimise image size and attack surface.
+- Static assets compiled once and cached efficiently.
+- Connection pooling for SQLAlchemy database access.
+- Redis caching support for transient or computed data.
+- Nginx configured for compression and cache control.
+- CI validates image build times and wheel caching efficiency.

+## Developer Experience

+Built to feel frictionless for rapid iteration, testing and deployment.

+- Works identically across local and production environments.
+- Uses docker compose watch for hot reloads of Python and static assets.
+- Includes blueprints, forms, templates and example routes to extend quickly.
+- Built-in error pages, logging and debug toolbar (development mode).
+- Extensive comments and .env.example for easy onboarding.
+- CI workflows for linting, tests, builds and security scans.

 ## Requirements

-- Docker
+- Docker (Engine & Compose)

-## Getting started
+## Quick start

-### Create a new repository
+### 1. Create a new repository

 [Create a new repository](https://github.com/LandRegistry/govuk-frontend-flask/generate) using this template, with the same directory structure and files.
 Then clone a local copy of your newly created repository.

-### Set local environment variables
+### 2. Configure environment

 Create a `.env` file in the root of the repo and enter your specific config based on this example: